Code-Institute-Submissions/MikaCodez-GHITrestaurant_NovResub/README.md

 ## Features
 Home Page

-The home page has an attractive layout to keep the user engaged and enticed for whats to come when they eventually visit the restaurant .
+The home page has an attractive layout to keep the user engaged and enticed for what's to come when they eventually visit the restaurant .
 The page has a Navigation bar that links to other sections of the site and buttons on the page that link straight to the booking.
-If the user is not registered user and not logged in.
-The navbar has a login/register options and the button to take user to the login page.
+If the user is not a registered user and not logged in.
+The navbar has a login/register option and the button to take the user to the login page.

 ![ghit homepage 1](https://user-images.githubusercontent.com/65243328/173861087-271f5dea-b433-496e-af98-14ff760ebd47.JPG)
 ![ghit homepage 2](https://user-images.githubusercontent.com/65243328/173861110-80353367-fc31-4db5-a7bb-75092602b769.JPG)

 Menu Page

-The Menu Page has an eye-catching layout to keep the user engaged and enticed for whats to come when they eventually visit the restaurant displaying a various amount of options for the user to choose from.
+The Menu Page has an eye-catching layout to keep the user engaged and enticed for what's to come when they eventually visit the restaurant displaying a variety of options for the user to choose from.

 ![ghit menu page](https://user-images.githubusercontent.com/65243328/173861128-5b934c14-537e-46d2-9702-c3a8d0fead54.JPG)